 The Salmon Faverolles is a very sweet bird that loves to interact with humans, and this makes them quite wonderful as pets.
 They are not difficult to raise at all.

 If you raise them from chicks, the Salmon Faverolles will be particularly bonded to you.
-Even if you do not, the Faverolles tends to be a “people” chicken.
+Even if you do not, the Faverolles tend to be a “people” chicken.
 They will follow humans around the yard, and they will allow you to hold them quite often.

 The Salmon Faverolles is not a difficult chicken to raise.
 They tolerate being confined fairly well, but they also need an area to forage outdoors.
 They need a safe place to roost, but for the most part, they tend to be docile, happy chickens.